SERVICES

 As rezoning requires an amendment to the UEL Land Use, Building and Community Administration Bylaw, rezoning decisions are made by the Minister responsible for the UEL.

-The UEL's rezoning process can be summarised in the following steps:
+The UEL's rezoning process can be summarized in the following steps:

 • Prior to submitting an application, the applicant may undertake stakeholder discussions and studies to develop a proposed development concept